SINTEF/dlite/README.md

-    to a web resource, like a file (on a given computer), database entry, web page, etc.  In dlite url's refer to a storage or even an specific instance in a storage using the general syntax `driver://location?options#fragment`.
-Lost of the parts are optional.
+    to a web resource, like a file (on a given computer), database entry, web page, etc.  In dlite url's refer to a storage or even an specific instance in a storage using the general syntax `driver://location?options#fragment`, where `options` and `fragment`
-    If `fragment` is given, it should be the uuid or uri of an instance.
+    are optional.
+If `fragment` is provided, it should be the uuid or uri of an instance.
   - **uuid**: A [universal unique identifier (UUID)][UUID] is commonly used to uniquely identify digital information.
 DLite uses the 36 character string representation of uuid's to uniquely identify